apache/mxnet/docs/install/index.md

 </div> <!-- End of master-->
 <hr> <!-- pip footer -->
-MXNet offers MKL pip packages that will be much faster when running on Intel hardware.
-Try the following command line to install it and find performance numbers and tuning guide in [performance on Intel CPU](https://mxnet.incubator.apache.org/versions/master/faq/perf.html#intel-cpu).
+MXNet offers pip packages with MKL-DNN enabled which will be much faster when running on Intel hardware.
+Try the following command line to install it and find performance numbers and tuning guide in <a href="https://mxnet.incubator.apache.org/versions/master/faq/perf.html#intel-cpu">performance on Intel CPU</a>.

 ```
 $ pip install mxnet-mkl --pre